-Pursuant to the 2021 Plan, the Company may grant restricted stock units ("RSUs") to employees, consultants or non-employee directors ("Eligible Individuals").
+Pursuant to the Company's 2021 Stock Incentive Plan (the "2021 Plan"), the Company may grant restricted stock units ("RSUs") to employees, consultants or non-employee directors ("Eligible Individuals").
 The number, terms and conditions of the RSUs that are granted to Eligible Individuals are determined on an individual basis by the 2021 Plan administrator.
-On the distribution date, the Company shall issue to the Eligible Individual one unrestricted, fully transferable share of the Company's common stock (or the fair market value of one such share in cash) for each vested and nonforfeitable RSU.
+On the distribution date, the Company shall issue to the Eligible Individual one unrestricted, fully transferable share of the Company's Common Stock (or the fair market value of one such share in cash) for each vested and nonforfeitable RSU.

-A summary of our unvested RSUs as of March 31, 2023 is as follows:
+A summary of the Company's unvested RSUs as of June 30, 2023 is as follows:

 Number of Shares

-201,870
+Outstanding, December 31, 2022 201,870

--
+Granted -

--
+Forfeited -

-(104,043)
+Vested (104,043)

-97,827
+Outstanding, June 30, 2023 97,827